 There is no disputing the oft-repeated truth that Benny Leonard will forever stand as one of the finest boxers who has ever lived.
 Not as well known is the fact that fellow Jewish pugilist Lew Tendler also deserves high ranking, both among boxing’s greatest southpaws and on any list of the best battlers to never win a world title.
-Leonard and Tendler competed in what some consider the strongest lightweight division in boxing history with Johnny Dundee, Rocky Kansas, Willie Ritchie, Charley White, Johnny Kilbane and Ritchie Mitchell among the excellent cast of contenders and champions.
-Leonard bested them all but no one came closer to defeating a prime Leonard for his lightweight title than Tendler did in their first meeting, held in front of a mob of sixty thousand in Jersey City, New Jersey.
+Leonard and Tendler competed in what some consider the strongest lightweight division in boxing history with Johnny Dundee, Rocky Kansas, Willie Ritchie, Freddie Welsh, Charley White, Johnny Kilbane and Ritchie Mitchell among the cast of excellent contenders and champions.
+Leonard bested them all — in the process, establishing himself as the greatest lightweight of all-time — but no one came closer to defeating a prime Leonard for his title than Tendler did in their first meeting, held in front of a mob of sixty thousand in Jersey City, New Jersey.

 The official verdict, after 12 hard-fought rounds, was a “No Decision,” a common result.
 Recall that at this time boxing was illegal in various jurisdictions and where it was permitted, it was viewed by many as a most undesirable form of competition as it attracted the reprehensible activity of gambling.
 Many states banned official decisions, the logic being this would both discourage betting on fights and eliminate the possibility of judges being bribed.
 Thus, if a match went the distance, no winner was announced and it fell to the newspapers to report on the contest the next day and declare a victor.